 - 1/2 Teaspoon Black Pepper

-- Cheddar Cheese , shredded, (optional, use for the topping)
+- 1 Cup Sharp Cheddar Cheese shredded, (optional, use for the topping)

-In a large dutch oven, cook the meat over medium heat, breaking up the meat as it cooks into small pieces.
-Cook until the meat is cooked through and there's no longer any pink.
+- In a large dutch oven, cook the meat over medium heat, breaking it into small pieces with the back of your spoon as it cook.
+Cook until no longer any pink.

-Stir in the onions and garlic.
-Cook and stir the mixture until the onions are translucent.
+- Stir in the onions and garlic and cook until onions are translucent - about 8 minutes.

-Stir in the cabbage, and let simmer for about 5 minutes (for more crunchy texture) to 10 minutes (for softer texture).
+- Stir in the cabbage, and let the sauce simmer for about 5 minutes (for more crunchy texture) to 10 minutes (for softer texture).

-If serving right away, you can sprinkle with cheese and melt the cheese in the oven for a few minutes!
-(I put the oven to broil and cooked for 6 minutes, until the cheese just started to brown around the edges)
+- If serving right away, you can sprinkle with cheese and melt in the oven for a few minutes!
+(I put the oven to broil and cooked for 6 minutes, until the cheese just starts to brown around the edges).
+Serve warm, and enjoy!